yongsen/website/_site/index.md

 # Biography
 ---
 Yongsen Ma is a Ph.D. candidate in the Computer Science Department at the College of William and Mary.
-He holds an M.S. degree from Shanghai Jiao Tong University and a B.S. degree from Shandong University.
+He got an M.S. degree from Shanghai Jiao Tong University and a B.S. degree from Shandong University.
 He was a Research Assistant in the Mobile and Communications Group of Intel at Shanghai.

 # Publications